dimauromattia/SingletScalar_DM/docs/source/examples_gallery/plot_annihilation_cross_section.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 31-32

-This is equivalent to summing all the different channels togheter.
+This is equivalent to summing all the different channels together.

 ..
 GENERATED FROM PYTHON SOURCE LINES 32-41